nwihardjo/Java-Webscrapper/README.md

 #### Unit test and jacoco coverage report

+(Here)[https://nwihardjo.github.io/Java-Webscrapper/] for the latest unit testing and branch coverage.

 - Go to the project root directory
 - `./gradlew test jacocoTestReport` to generate the test report anc coverage.
 It will run all unit tests and generate the coverage report